believer/willcodefor.beer/posts/save-disk-space-by-deleting-node-modules.md

 ---
 layout: post.njk
-title: Save disk space by deleting node_modules
+title: Save disk space by deleting unused node_modules
-excerpt: 'Reclaim a lot of disk space by deleting node_modules from projects that you are not actively using'
+excerpt: 'Reclaim a lot of disk space by deleting unused node_modules from projects that you are not actively using'
 date: 2021-11-13
 tags: